Our Top AR-15s: Which Is The Best AR-15 For You?

 The Grunt standing at the ready.

-If the Golden Age of 5.56 AR-15 rifles is truly upon us, the Grunt surprized me on a few fronts.
+If the Golden Age of 5.56 AR-15 rifles is truly upon us, the Grunt surprised me on a few fronts.
 The first is just how light and nimble it feels in hand.
 From the full-length 17-inch handguard to what is now my favorite AR grip (displacing the DD DDM4), everywhere I turned the Grunt over-delivered — especially for what is typcally considered a mid-tier rifle.

 The handguard borrows from Energizer -- it just keeps going and going.